KelvinCYDev/marvelous_todo_kelvin_frontend/README.md

 ## About The Project

-Combined with [https://github.com/KelvinCYDev/marvelous_todo_kelvin_frontend](https://github.com/KelvinCYDev/marvelous_todo_kelvin_backend), This is a simple full-stack todo app with the following features:
+Combined with [https://github.com/KelvinCYDev/marvelous_todo_kelvin_frontend](https://github.com/KelvinCYDev/marvelous_todo_kelvin_backend), this is a simple full-stack todo app with the following features:

 - User can create, update, and delete each To Do tasks.
 - Both lists are alphabetically sorted